 The Higher Education Coordinating Board (THECB) addresses matters involving post-secondary public institutions, colleges, and universities.

-Private school accreditation may be verified through the Texas Private School Accreditation Commission (TEPSAC).
+Private school accreditation can be verified through the Texas Private School Accreditation Commission (TEPSAC).

-Home Schooling information and resources may be available through the Texas Home School Coalition.
+Home Schooling information and resources are available through the Texas Home School Coalition.